Sect Shinto: Separation of ritual and faith

 After this, on May 15, 1882, the six factions (including Jingūkyō) became independent.
 Jingu Haruhayashiden (the source of the ritual god controversy) was transferred to Jingūkyō's ownership and renamed Daijingu Shrine, and Jingū Taima were distributed by Jingūkyō.
 Senge Takatomi took the opportunity to resign from his position as priest of Izumo Taisha Shrine and handed it over to his younger brother, who became the head of the Izumo Taisha Sect.

 On August 11, 1884, the government issued a proclamation abolishing the kyōdō shoku position.
-In turn, this meant the Bureau of Shinto Affairs had lost its original reason for opening, and so in 1886, the Bureau reorganized.
+In turn, this meant the Bureau of Shinto Affairs had lost its original reason for the opening, and so in 1886, the Bureau reorganized.
 It later became Shinto Taikyo, one of the schools of Shinto.

 Office of Japanese Classics Research

 On November 4, 1881, the Office of Japanese Classics Research was established as a successor to the Bureau of Shinto Affairs.
 Like its predecessor, it was a unified Shinto missionary organization established to train Shinto priests.
 Funded by an imperial gift, it purchased a mansion in Iidacho, Kojimachi-ku (present-day Chiyoda-ku).

-Immediately after the Great Council of Shinto, it was decided to establish the Office upon the proposal of Akiyoshi Yamada of Lord of Home Affairs.
-Prince Arisugawa Takahito was appointed as its first president, and announced his intention to pursue a unique Japanese academic discipline.
+Immediately after the Great Council of Shinto, it was decided to establish the Office upon the proposal of Akiyoshi Yamada, the Lord of Home Affairs.
+Prince Arisugawa Takahito was appointed as its first president and announced his intention to pursue a unique Japanese academic discipline.
 In the "Announcement of the Establishment of the Imperial Academy" (jointly signed by Li-Kuro Kubo, Yorikuni Inoue, Nakasaburo Itsumi, and Hans Shishino), the intention of the establishment of the academy was to train personnel to maintain kokutai (national identity).
 The Imperial Institute established branches in the provinces and qualified students for priesthood.

 The Office was later succeeded by Kokugakuin University.